qfes/mapbox-tile-server/CONTRIBUTING.md

   * `"Debug Mapbox Tile Server json request"`
   * `"Debug Mapbox Tile Server vector tile request"`

+## Automated Tests

+Are written in Typescript, and use the Tape testing framework. `ts-node` is required to run the tests.

 ## Deploying to AWS

 TODO